List of Little Britain characters: The Minstrels

 The Minstrels are two minstrels who are constant targets of quasi-racial discrimination.
-They are refused a room at a bed and breakfast, and are criticized by in radio broadcast by a government official.
+They are refused a room at a bed and breakfast, and are criticized in radio broadcast by a government official.
 One of the cut sketches shows the Minstrel played by David Walliams being denied a job to which he replies, "Is it because I'm a minstrel?"